mindmapsai/MDAT-final-maybe/VERCEL_DEPLOYMENT.md

 If you get "No Output Directory" error:
 1. Ensure the **Root Directory** is set to `./` in Vercel
 2. Check that the `build/` directory is created at the root level after build
-3. The build script copies the React build output from `multi-department-system/build/` to `build/`
+3. The build command creates a temporary build in `multi-department-system/build/` then copies to root `build/`
 4. Verify the build completes successfully in the deployment logs